AnilNeeli/prismaRepo/README.md

 > "Enable `log: ['query']` to spot it in the terminal.
 It happens when you fetch related data inside a loop — one query per iteration.
 Fix with `include` — Prisma batches all IDs into a single IN clause, always 2 queries regardless of data size.
 Optimize further with `select` inside `include` to avoid over-fetching."

 ### Cursor vs offset pagination
 > "Offset requires Postgres to scan and discard all prior rows — `OFFSET 10000` scans 10,000 rows to return 10.
-Cursor uses an index to jump directly to the right position — same speed on page 1 or page 10,000.
+Cursor uses an index to jump directly — same speed on page 1 or page 10,000.
 Cursor is also stable under inserts."

 ### When NOT to use Prisma
-> "Complex reporting queries with CTEs or window functions, bulk operations at scale, full-text search, or when EXPLAIN ANALYZE shows Prisma generating a slow query I can't override.
-I'd drop to `$queryRaw` and write SQL directly, adding a TypeScript generic for type safety."
+> "Complex reporting with CTEs or window functions, bulk operations at scale, full-text search, or when EXPLAIN ANALYZE shows a Seq Scan I can't fix.
+Drop to `$queryRaw` with a TypeScript generic for type safety."

 ### Rename column with zero downtime
 > "Expand-contract: Migration 1 adds the new column and backfills data, deploy code that writes to both.
-Migration 2 drops the old column after code no longer references it.
-Never rename directly — it locks the table and breaks running instances."
+Migration 2 drops the old column after code no longer references it."

 ### Failed migration recovery
-> "Run `migrate status` to see what failed.
-Connect to the DB and assess partial state.
-If reverting, undo the partial SQL manually and run `migrate resolve --rolled-back`.
-If completing, finish the SQL manually and run `migrate resolve --applied`.
-Verify with `migrate status` before redeploying."
+> "Run `migrate status`.
+Assess partial DB state.
+Revert manually then `migrate resolve --rolled-back`, or finish manually then `migrate resolve --applied`.
+Verify with `migrate status`."

+### Transactions — two styles
+> "$transaction([]) for simple sequential ops.
+Interactive callback for read-then-validate-then-write.
+Serializable isolation for money transfers.
+P2034 = serialization conflict = safe to retry with exponential backoff."

+### Soft deletes
+> "Add nullable `deletedAt` DateTime.
+Use `$use()` middleware to inject `deletedAt: null` on all reads and convert deletes to updates globally.
+Developers never need to remember the filter."

+### Connection pooling in ECS
+> "Singleton PrismaClient, one per process. connection_limit = usable connections ÷ task count.
+RDS Proxy for multiplexing and automatic failover.
+Never instantiate PrismaClient inside a request handler."

+### Deploy Prisma in ECS
+> "binaryTargets includes rhel-openssl-3.0.x. prisma generate in Docker build stage.
+Migrations as separate ECS one-off task before deploying app — three reasons: old app keeps running on failure, no restart loop risk, separation of concerns.
+DATABASE_URL from Secrets Manager."

 ### Idempotent migration
-> "Write SQL with `IF NOT EXISTS` guards and `WHERE IS NULL` on backfill — so it can run multiple times without overwriting already-migrated data or throwing duplicate errors."
+> "Write SQL with `IF NOT EXISTS` guards and `WHERE IS NULL` on backfill — safe to run multiple times without overwriting already-migrated data."

 ---